All Episodes

 He didn't come from nowhere black.

-I know I agree.
+I know, I agree.

-His daddy put whatever was into him, he either dad either put that into him or his rebellion from his father caused him to think like that.
+He either daddy put that into him or his rebellion from his father caused him to think like that.

-That we're not creating that.
+We're not creating that.

 Black people are.

-That is nothing with what I'm saying.
+That is nothing else I'm agreeing.

-If we ever see you ever seen over in Africa, you see an elephant with a bird riding on his back.
+You see an elephant with a bird riding on his back.

 We're the bird.